 If a motion for continuance is to be made, that matter should be placed on calendar no less than five (5) court days prior to the scheduled event along with payment of the filing fee for the motion.
 If the parties and/or counsel agree that a continuance is necessary, a Stipulation and Order should be submitted to the Court no less than five (5) court days prior to the scheduled event along with the filing fee.
 Any stipulation and order must state the reason for the continuance, and the parties and/or counsel shall obtain the next available date from the courtroom clerk in the department to which the case is assigned for all purposes.
-If the Stipulation and Order is timely filed and the above-referenced criteria are met, the Stipulation and Order will be forwarded to the judge for approval.
+If the Stipulation and Order will be forwarded to the judge for approval.
 If the Stipulation and Order is not timely received by the Court, the Stipulation and Order must state the reason for the continuance, and the parties or counsel shall obtain the next available date from the courtroom clerk in the department that the case is assigned for all purposes.
 (1/1/21)